XingyuChenTim/5922NeuralNetsProject/README.md

 # Introduction

 The 1973 Roe vs. Wade decision, legalizing abortion in all fifty states, seems to solve one of the most controversial issues in terms of abortion.
-However, on June 24, 2022, the Supreme Court issued a bill to prohibits a person's ability to access out-of-state abortion services and ban abortions after 15 weeks of pregnancy nationwide, which is overturning Roe v.
+However, on June 24, 2022, the Supreme Court issued a bill to prohibits a women's ability to access out-of-state abortion services and ban abortions after 15 weeks of pregnancy nationwide, which is overturning Roe v.
 Wade case.

 The Congress's decision has drawn a lot of attention on social media, especially for female aspect.
 The argument divides into two opinions: Pro-Choice vs. Pro-Life.
 People who support pro-choice believe that everyone has the basic human right to decide when and whether to have children, which means they think it is OK for them to have the ability to choose abortion as an option for an unplanned pregnancy – even if you wouldn't choose abortion for yourself.
+The view that a woman should have the legal right to an elective abortion, meaning the right to terminate her pregnancy.

 People who support pro-life believe that the life of the fertilized egg, embryo, or fetus is much important than the welfare of children after they are born and oppose child welfare legislation.
 The controversial issues pit people against each other, as if they are on two different teams.
 Most Americans believe abortion should be legal because it is human rights to access abortion.